Juan Pedro Esnaola: Works

 Esnaola cultivated most of the living genres in the Buenos Aires of his days, in a personal style based upon Mozart, Haydn, and Rossini, but that gradually incorporated Romantic influences.
 Even though he frowned away from folk songs and dances, his production is by no means a mere imitation of international trends, and carries a seal of its own.
 There is no evidence that he ever accepted a paid commission.
 He seems to have created music for free, as contributions to certain institutions or as gifts for friends and family members.

-In the mid-to-late 1820s and early 1830s, Esnaola regularly wrote church music, including his Mass in D, two more Masses (now lost), a Mass and Office for the Death, several hymns and motets, and a large-scale Miserere for voice and piano (1833), which earned him a well-deserved fame.
+In the mid-to-late 1820s and early 1830s, Esnaola regularly wrote church music, including his Mass in D, two more Masses (now lost), a Mass and Office for the dead, several hymns and motets, and a large-scale Miserere for voice and piano (1833), which earned him a well-deserved fame.
 His catalog also includes three lost symphonies.
 He re-orchestrated for local performance several large-scale compositions that were available only in piano-vocal scores, including Rossini's opera Otello (1827) and Haydn's oratorio The Creation (1845).

 Starting in 1833, Esnaola created salon songs and dances with increasing frequency.
 Around 1835–1836, he developed a self-conscious project for the creation of "national" song together with the poet and ideologue, Esteban Echeverría.
 If the collection never saw the public light, the experience had a noticeable impact upon Esnaola's subsequent productions in the genre.
 His later songs grew in length and artistic elaboration.
 By 1841, he had collected 48 of his songs in an unpublished autograph collection; about ten more survive in the music notebooks that belonged to Manuelita Rosas.
 His choice of poets includes Vicente López y Planes, Juan Cruz Varela, Luis Méndez, and the female poet and feminist Rosa Guerra.
 Piano dances that often assume the intimate and elaborate qualities of instrumental miniatures were the main object of his attention during the 1840s, including minuets, waltzes, and polkas.

 Esnaola regularly produced anthems for civil institution, including the School of Moral Sciences, the Society of Beneficence (both dated in 1827), and the Philharmonic Society (1856).
 Probably to placate Rosas's anger, he wrote four hymns in his praise (1841-1843), plus two festive songs in honor of Manuelita Rosas (1851).

 In spite of Esnaola's notable accomplishments as a pianist and composer, his name is more often remembered as the arranger of the Argentine National Anthem, composed by the Catalan Blas Parera in 1813.
 Esnaola first produced an unofficial two-voice arrangement around 1848.
 In 1860, he was commissioned a new version, which met with general approval in spite of the many novelties it incorporated.
 This arrangement, with a few modifications, was declared as the official anthem of the Argentine Republic and is still in use today.